Understand the Massachusetts Health Insurance Penalty

-The Massachusetts Health Care Reform Law predated the Affordable Care Act, and the ACA and Massachusetts law now work in tandem to some extent.
-Generally, if you're compliant with the ACA, you're not subject to the Massachusetts health insurance penalty.
-You can qualify for ACA subsidies through the Connector.
+The Massachusetts Health Care Reform Law predated the Affordable Care Act (ACA), and the ACA and Massachusetts law work in tandem to some extent.
+Generally, you're not subject to the Massachusetts health insurance penalty if you're compliant with the ACA.
+You can qualify for ACA subsidies through the Health Connector.

 The federal tax penalty for not carrying health insurance was repealed by the Tax Cuts and Jobs Act effective tax year 2019.